-When To Use a Semicolon (Examples)
+Semicolon: The 2 Ways to Use a ;

 Don’t worry, little semicolon.
 Your virtues will not be lost on this audience as long as I have a say in it.

 In all seriousness, the semicolon is probably the most misunderstood button on a keyboard (except for maybe whatever the heck the little hat over the 6 is).
-When semicolons are used properly, however, the semicolon can connect clauses in a beautiful and sophisticated way.
-For example:
+When it’s used properly, however, the semicolon can add beauty and sophistication to your writing.

+There are two reasons you’ll need to use a semicolon.
+Let’s look at them both.

 Martin squinted as he read over his news brief; he was in need of a good pair of glasses.